dbelling/dbelling.github.io/index.md

 I'm originally from Chanhassen, MN - home of the late [Prince Rogers Nelson](https://en.wikipedia.org/wiki/Prince_(musician)) and [Eckankar](https://en.wikipedia.org/wiki/Eckankar).
 I'd like to think I still turned out somewhat normal.

+I currently work as a software engineer for [Apruve](https://www.apruve.com).
+We offer B2B solutions for credit-management-as-a-service (CMaaS).

-I currently work as a software consultant in Optum Technology's [Innovation Garage](http://www.thegarage.us) alongside a team of UX/UI designers to deliver MVP health and wellness applications.
+Prior to my time with Apruve, I worked as a software consultant in Optum Technology's [Innovation Garage](http://www.thegarage.us) alongside a team of UX/UI designers to deliver MVP health and wellness applications.

 Before my time with Optum, I spent my days as a lab rat in [3M's ESPE dental division](http://www.3m.com/3M/en_US/dental-us/) and became very familiar with six sigma [design of experiments](https://www.isixsigma.com/tools-templates/design-of-experiments-doe/design-experiments-software-testing/) and [color space](https://en.wikipedia.org/wiki/Lab_color_space).
 Too much time working in yellow light and the stench of methacrylated bovine teeth finally got to me, so I cowered to the safety of software development.